West Riding and Grimsby Railway: Wakefield station

 The Wakefield Westgate station had been opened by the Bradford, Wakefield and Leeds Railway, with limited facilities as a wayside station.
-It was plain that it needed to be improved, and the WR&GR obtained an Act on 23 June 1864 authorising a new station at Westgate.
+It was plain that it needed to be improved, and the WR&GR obtained the West Riding and Grimsby Railway Act 1864 (27 & 28 Vict. c. xci) on 23 June 1864 authorising a new station at Westgate.
 It was to be located on the West Yorkshire Railway (as the BW&LR had become), for the joint use of the Midland Railway, WYR, MS&LR, and SYR, all of which subscribed to its cost.
 The new station was in use on 1 May 1867.
 A new goods station, joint with the Midland Railway and the MS&LR was opened alongside on 1 July 1868.

 Crofton branch

 The GNR and the MS&LR jointly opened the Crofton Branch, a line connecting the main line at Hare Park Junction south of Wakefield to the L&YR at Crofton Junction, on the Goole to Wakefield line.
-It was 1 mile 29 chains in length, and cost £20,000 to construct, having been authorised by the Great Northern Railway Act of 2 August 1883.
+It was 1 mile 29 chains in length, and cost £20,000 to construct, having been authorised by the Great Northern Railway Act 1883 of 2 August 1883.
 It opened for goods traffic on 8 November 1886.
 From 1 July 1887 some GNR passenger trains were diverted over the line to make a station call at Wakefield Kirkgate, to transfer traffic with the L&YR.
 The L&YR used the Crofton branch to reach Fitzwilliam Colliery.
 The Crofton branch closed to passenger traffic on 1 May 1977.